 Although finding a new job may be difficult in this current climate, there are other ways you can earn extra cash.
 Do you have items around your house you can sell?
 Are there creative side projects like woodworking or painting you enjoy doing while also giving you a possible extra income source?
 Just be sure to review Canada’s EI Working While on Claim guidelines to make sure this won’t affect your benefits, and speak with an EI professional if you have any questions.

 The sooner your creditors know about your financial situation, the more they can do to help.
 Talking to them right away means they may be able to offer temporary relief until you get back on your feet, which will help protect your cash flow and credit score.
-At SCU, our Credit Relief Program allows you to defer mortgage and loan payments, and increase your line of credit to help protect your cash flow.

 Look for creative ways to save